kaidyth/lexa/README.md

 ### Multiple Servers

 Lexa cannot differentiate services or interface across multiple independent servers. (eg server 1 has lxd container a, b, c and server 2 has containers d, e, f).
-No support is provided for connecting to multiple LXD instances concurrently at this time.
+If you're querying across multiple servers, make sure you're using a accessable interface, such as a network bridge, Wireguard, or another p2p VPN.